top of page

 a desperate desire to exorcise a nightmare

-and then notice one resemblance I wish I could deny
+and then one aspect I wish I could deny

 Am I staring at my own reflection?